|

 Come and learn the down and dirty basics of making your own corsets.
 Join an experienced corset maker as she talks about the skills and materials needed to sucessfully get yourself corsetted.

-Dot Crazy Quilt for Chaos Filkers and Other Eccentric Folk To Programming Grid
+Crazy Quilt for Chaos Filkers and Other Eccentric Folk

 register (varies)